padas-lab-de/krony-PT/README.md

 * More Experiment.
 	* different n / m for KroneckerDecom
-	* Try the Kronecker decompostion using the lib.
+	* Try the Kronecker decomposition using the lib.

 * Clean this repo
 	* remove unnecessary if/else for readability